 After the release of data using SOC 2010, SkillTRAN approached DOL (O*NET) with nearly 100 suggested DOT-SOC crosswalk changes because there were many DOTs that could map nicely to some of the newest SOC categories.
 We were rebuffed with DOL's response that it had no resources to look at this; therefore, they were choosing to use their automated cross-reference.
 That is why when you use the O*NET DOT crosswalk tool above and search for matches to “MRI” you will get 29-2034.00 Radiologic Technologists rather than the correct 29-2035.00 Magnetic Resonance Imaging Technologists.

 Various SkillTRAN Methods

 SkillTRAN went ahead and made the proper DOT-->SOC2010 crosswalk changes that made most sense.
 The Job Browser Pro software uses a one DOT to one SOC approach at this time.
-SkillTRAN chose what it believed was the "best" SOC group available for the DOT codes where there were multiple DOTs.
+SkillTRAN chose what it believed was the "best" SOC groups available for the DOT codes where there are multiple DOTs.
 This was to simplify development of the software feature that estimates employment at the DOT level.
-The Job Browser software is likely to allow the user to choose which SOC group to use at some point in the future.
+The Job Browser software now allows the user to choose which SOC group to use at some point in the future.